nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 * Devices within the **same VLAN** were able to communicate successfully.
 * Devices in **different VLANs** could not communicate.

-This connectivity test that confirms VLAN segmentation is functioning as expected.
+This ping connectivity test that confirms VLAN segmentation is functioning as expected.

 ---